openedx/edx-platform/docs/course_authors/source/create_problem_component.rst

 If a student clicks **Show Answer**, the answers for all the problems in the component appear.

+.. _Modifying a Released Problem:

 ************************************
 Modifying a Released Problem
 ************************************

-**WARNING: Be careful when you modify problems after they have been released!**
+.. warning:: Be careful when you modify problems after they have been released!

 After a student submits a response to a problem, Studio stores the student’s response, the score that the student received, and the maximum